-This is something you’re going to want to revisit as we go through the next twelve weeks.
+You’ll want to revisit the journal as we go through the next twelve weeks.
 Remember, you need a target to aim at.
 The clearer, the better.

 A twelve-week housecleaning business launch would be a game-changer for you!

 Apart from the accomplishment itself, you will gain the confidence that comes with knowing you are capable of doing this.
-The skills you learn will be central to your business and personal success in the future.
+In addition, the skills you learn will be central to your business and personal success in the future.

 This post began with a comment about the current uncertainty we all live in.
-There’s no question that things are shaky, but where some see problems others see opportunity.
+There’s no question that things are shaky, but where some see only problems, others see opportunity.